anthony-aylward/mental-health/README.md

 > In BS, 21.8% of graduate students were dissatisfied with their level of financial support, while 63.2% were satisfied.
 In JSOE, 25.1% were dissatisfied while 51.6% were satisfied.

 ## Conclusions & recommendations

+At a national & international scale, graduate students suffer mental illnesses at much higher rates than the general population.
+Data from the Biological Sciences division and Jacobs School of Engineering at UCSD suggest that BISB students are also at high risk of mental illness.
+Poor mental health among students may be causing a severe drain on their productivity and well-being.
+The program administration should immediately take measures to asses & support students' mental health in order to avoid the potentially high cost of inaction.

+Across UCSD, graduate student life satisfaction & incidence of depressive symptoms were correlated with timely academic progress.
+Students have reported **cost of living** and **program structure or requirements** as frequent challenges to their academic progress, so these points are good targets for improvement.

+Recommendations to reduce and prevent the impact of mental illness on BISB
+students:

+- **Survey BISB students using a psychological instrument.** This will have the dual benefit of providing data on BISB students specifically and raising awareness of mental health issues among students.

+- **Raise the stipend.** UCSD Institutional Research surveys indicate that many BS and JSOE students are not confident in their financial situation, and students university-wide find cost of living to be a frequent challenge to their academic progress.
+Increasing the stipend will hasten students' academic progress and bolster their mental health.

+- **Standardize, clarify, and streamline BISB program structure and requirements** Spending time hunting down the details of program requirements or handling unexpected bureaucratic mishaps drain students' energy and their confidence in themselves and the BISB program.
+Keeping such factors to a minimum will relieve students of significant stressors and allow them to focus on their research.